 Long-term storage ideas

 Freezing is easy and can be done for almost any food.
 Cut vegetables or fruit into bite-sized pieces and freeze on a large cookie sheet.
 When the produce is frozen, you can move it to a container.
-If you are a canning whiz, you can also cook and can nearly anything.
+If you are a canning whiz, you can also cook and can nearly any organic food.